chanzler/piwik-performance-monitor/README.md

 ###Features
 Here is a list of features that are included in this project:

-* Define new widget ("Performance Monitor")
+* Live widget ("Performance Monitor") with key performance indices
-* Add an item to the top navigation ("Performance overview") which displays the performance monitor widget for all your configured sites.
+* Add an item to the top navigation ("Performance overview") which displays the performance monitor widget for all your sites (configurable).

 ###Configuration
 *Refresh interval*: Defines how often the widgets will be updated.
 Every 30 seconds is a good value to choose.